 Although this is a low impact class, you can expect to sweat and feel the burn!

-It takes the very best from the work of Joseph Pilates and applies it to standing ballet barre exercises, followed by a short mat-work section, for a workout that anyone can do – dancer or not.
+It takes the very best from the work of Joseph Pilates and applies it to standing ballet barre exercises, for a workout that anyone can do – dancer or not.

-The exercises are designed to strengthen and tone your bottom, legs, core and pelvic floor whilst improving your posture, balance and flexibility.
+The exercises are designed to strengthen and tone your bottom, legs, core and arms whilst improving your posture, balance and flexibility.
+As we are standing throughout the class, it is also great for building bone-density, crucial as we age.

 What does a Barre Pilates session involve?